jvacca/spotmefy2/README.md

 ToDo:
 - Finish search functionality
-- Add recently played to sidebar and make it the default panel
+- Add recently played and make it the default panel
-- add artist profiles tab or make artist panel design look better

 Bugs:
-- bring mediaplayer back from bottom of main panel
 - Fix search when user clicks on an album, it does not route correctly
 - fix search button design
 - fix next prev buttons design